| For

 fresh water were always available.
 Vaccinations and parasite treatments

 ingredient.
-The herd was dispersed in 2003.
+The herd was dispersed in 2003 for personal reasons,

 About